 It takes time to build a gym in your garage.
 Bit by bit over time, you collect the necessary gear.
 Most times you improvise.
 The movements in the WOD dictate, and you get creative to make whatever’s available work for you.
 Sometimes you splurge, but most times you just make due.
 When I finally did buy a kettlebell, I overachieved and ordered the 44lbs.
 I might have been that strong way back in 2013 with a year of consistent CF under my belt, but now I’m starting over and should have gone with the 35lbs.

-That said, there’s other fun ways to improvise, like measuring metered distances from your garage, 200, 400, 600, and so on.
-Using a simple measuring wheel, I measured out and back distance from the garage for 200 meters (656 feet roundtrip), and 400 meters (1,314 feet round trip).
-Using a thumbtack, I pinned a small colored notecard to a tree alongside the road for each marker.
+That said, there are other fun ways to improvise, like measuring metered distances from your garage, 200, 400, 600, and so on.
+Using a simple measuring wheel, I measured out and back distance from the garage for 200 meters (656 feet round trip), and 400 meters (1,314 feet round trip).
+Using a thumbtack, I pinned small colored note cards to trees alongside the road for each marker.